eazymation/jbds-via-html5/README.md

 This solution currently requires users to have access to openshift if they would like to create/start or stop their own container.
-It would be nice if users could do this without having access to openshift.
+It would be nice if users could stop/start/restart thier container without having access to openshift.
 One proposal to do this would be the following:

 1.)
 Let the gaucamole guacadmin user set all connections.